TracieDiepBautista/StockAnalytics/README.md

 ```

-    i) readme.md: this file with summary of the project and repo
+    i) readme.md: this file with summary of the project and repo.
-    ii) Roadmap_TaskList: Mood & Tone direction and Project tasklists with timeline management
+    ii) Roadmap_TaskList: Mood & Tone direction and Project tasklists with
+        timeline management.
-    iii) resources: data sources and other manipulated results
+    iii) resources: data sources and other manipulated results.
-    iv)pandasDatamanipulation_jy.ipynb: codes to manipulate big data and connect to SQL database
+    iv) pandasDatamanipulation_jy.ipynb: codes to manipulate big data / statistics
+        and connect to SQL database.
-    v) index.html: codes for main website
+    v) all .html files: codes for the website from Home page to content landing page.
-    vi) style.css: codes for website styling and formating
+    vi) javascript folder with style.css: codes for website styling and formating.
-    vii) app.py: codes to make api for json results
+    vii) app.py: codes to make api for json results.
-    viii) plot.js: codes for data analysis and interractive visualization
+    viii) plot.js: codes for interractive visualization
     ix) images: images used for web design